Monday, 6 September 2010

 Giant Hogweed on the upper Tay

-Here is some giant hogweed found by Kristina hayward just below Aberfeldy, with the only previous record of the species found on a side tributary above the town.
+Here is some giant hogweed found by Kristina Hayward just below Aberfeldy, with the only previous record of the species found on a side tributary above the town.
 As their name suggests, "invasive species" spread quickly.
-There has also been a record this summer up in Kilin, on some soil beought in to a brown-field site in the town.
+There has also been a record this summer up in Killin, on some soil brought in to a brown-field site in the town.
 Himalayam balsam also seems to have spread greatly this summer.

 We have been frustrated in recent years trying to get some funding to deal with these invasive species.
-Funders wont find this because they expect the Scottish Rural Development Programme to do so.
-They wont fund it unless every landowner within anarea enters a seperate contract.
+Funders wont fund this because they expect the Scottish Rural Development Programme to do so.
+They wont fund it unless every landowner within an area enters a seperate contract.
 This is expensive....so they dont.
 Result is that what was a minor problem is now rowing.

 Saturday, 7 August 2010